 March, April & May – These months see the long rains.
 April is by far the wettest month and roads can become impassable.
 The rain dwindles in May, but roads might be bad until late May.
 Afternoon temperatures are around 33°C/91°F.

 Meru National Park is located 355km/220mi northeast of Nairobi and 60km/37mi east from Meru town.
 Many people visit Meru by 4×4 on an organized safari while visiting several other parks.
-However, there are daily scheduled flights from Nairobi to one of two airstrips inside the park.
+However, daily scheduled flights from Nairobi to one of two airstrips inside the park.
 It is also possible to organize a private charter from any other park or Nanyuki.
 The distance from Samburu NP is about 150km/93mi and the driving time is about 2½ hours.

 Transport links to Nairobi are very good as this is East Africa’s main transport hub.
 International flights arrive in Jomo Kenyatta International Airport (NBO), 15km/9mi southeast of Nairobi.